ey92/notes/1101/1101notes.md

 | distribution predictability | unpredictable | predictable | unpredictable |
 | how to recognize | - contrastive distribution <br> - minimal pairs <br> - overlapping distribution with differences in meaning | complementary distribution | overlapping distribution with no difference in meaning

+## Figuring out the sound system of a new language
+1. identify differnt sounds that occur in the language
+	- determine **phoneme inventory**
+2. determine which differences are distinctive and meaningful (phonemic)
+	- find _minimal pairs_
+3. which differences are automatic, predictable, meaningless (allophonic)
+	- identify phonetic environments in which allophones occur
+	- 4 contexts:
+		- surrounding (preceding/following) phones in
+		- syllable phone is in
+		- surrounding syllables
+		- stress of syllables (suprasegmental features)

+- must be done individually for each language
+- phonemic differences in one language don't apply to all languages
+- allophonic distribution for 2 allophones usually 1 allophone restricted to certain context, and other allophone is everywhere else

+example:
+/s/ in front of back vowel
+/sh/ in front of non back vowel

+zulu
+/ou/+C+low vowel
+/o/+C+tense vowel

+korean
+/l/ when final or in front of consonant
+/r/ in front of vowel